ecorov/ecorov.github.io/_posts/2017-08-05-brushless-motor.md

 #### Step 2:  Setup the maximum throttle (2000us) of ESC

-**Unconnect one power wire between battery and ESC, then start RPi, open Python console and paste the following code:**
+**Unconnect one power wire between battery and ESC!!** Then start RPi, open Python console and paste the following code:**

 ~~~